isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 Through place-based learning, they also visited the Sustainable Singapore Wall at level 5 in the school where they learned about the environmental measures that Singapore has carried out.

-To further strengthen the advocacy on caring for the environment and harmony in nature, the P5 designed and created posters with green messages.
+To further strengthen the advocacy on caring for the environment and harmony in nature, the P5&nbsp;designed and created posters with green messages.
 Physical posters and e-posters are showcased in P1 and P2 classes, in the foyer and on school-wide broadcasting platforms.

 ![](/images/p5%20via.png)

 **P6 VIA - Be A Blessing**

-Our P6 students had the opportunity to reach out to residents of Peacehaven Nursing Home.
-Through the VIA, they learnt to be grateful for what they have.
+Our P6 students had the opportunity to reach out to residents of Peacehaven Nursing Home.&nbsp; Through the VIA, they learnt to be grateful for what they have.
 The objective of the VIA is for students to put together a ‘Blessing’ care package for the residents.
 In 2021, they prepared 450 care packages of food items.
 They contributed food items as well.
 They designed and wrote well wishes on cards which were given in each care package.
 The students found the project meaningful and engaging.

 ![](/images/p6%20via.png)